project-feynman/v3/README.md

 # Explain
->Explain is an experimental web prototype with the mission of forging a vibrant, electrifying community at MIT where everyone helps each other.
-It is part of Project Feynman, a plan to accelerate world education and end poverty, pollution and injustice.
+>Explain is an experimental web app with the goal to create a warm, vibrant MIT culture where everyone helps each other.
+It is part of Project Feynman, a plan to accelerate world education in order to eliminate poverty and pollution by 2035.

 ![explain-open-space-gif](documentation/explain-github-gif.gif)